aecm-developments/profile/README.md

 ### Class Project- Biology III                               Fall 2018
 Effects of alcohol-based mouthwash on the mouth microbiome
-- Plated saliva samples from participants to study effects of alcohol-based mouthwash, non-alcohol-baseed mouthwash or no mouthwash
+- Plated saliva samples from participants to study effects of alcohol-based mouthwash, non-alcohol-based mouthwash or no mouthwash
 - A poster presentation was given on results

 ### Class Project- Chemistry II                             Spring 2019